Acer E15 E5-553-102Z: Review of A Budget Laptop Built for Power and Speed

 Something amiss in the specifications is that the Acer E15 E5-553-102Z system is loaded up via an SSD drive instead of optical.
 A rather pleasant surprise!
 However, very confusing when one goes to look at the system specifications and sees SSD style speeds reported with the optical drive specs.

-The default Acer E15 E5-553-102Z desktop configuration definitely needs tweaking.
+The default Acer E15 E5-553-102Z desktop configuration needs tweaking.
 McAfee is not a welcome guest – with 8GB of RAM, it’s still a bit top heavy for this system.
-I found the Avira Security Suite made an excellent compliment to this system.
-There also is some bloatware that may possibly be desirable to remove, though it’s not nearly as bad as some other OEMs.
-Once these changes are made, the system runs smooth as butter.
+I found the Avira Security Suite made an excellent complement to this system.
+There also is some bloatware that may be desirable to remove, though it’s not nearly as bad as some other OEMs.
+Once these changes took effect, the system ran as smooth as butter.

-The wireless networking card in the Acer E15 E5-553-102Z is great quality and most of my downloads have only taken a few seconds to complete with cable internet and a wireless AC router.
+The wireless networking card in the Acer E15 E5-553-102Z is excellent quality, and most of my downloads have only taken a few seconds to complete with cable internet and a wireless AC router.
 There have been absolutely no intermittency issues or issues with slow internet at all.
-In fact, I would say the wireless internet on this laptop is one of its highlights… part of what makes it such a fantastic work machine.
+I would say the wireless internet on this laptop is one of its highlights… part of what makes it such a fantastic work machine.

 The screen on the Acer E15 E5-553-102Z is meh.
-Improvements can be made via the AMD video configuration utility, which isn’t on its optimal configuration by default.
+Improvements can happen via the AMD video configuration utility, which isn’t on its optimal configuration by default.
 But it can’t make up for the lack of resolution beef in the screen itself.
-That being said, with the RAM, processor, and SSD factored in, this makes for one very sweet work laptop.
+That being said, with the RAM, processor, and SSD factored in, this makes for one lovely work laptop.

 Will you be gaming on it?
 Probably not due to the screen issues.
 But it should be great for work purposes, general entertainment, and browsing.
 More than worth the $550 or less you’ll be paying for it.
 Acer did a great job putting together a general purpose machine in the E15 E5-553-102Z laptop, as is very common for them when it comes to $500 range laptops.